-Due to the nature of clinical work, some students may be invited back by a clinic for another semester to complete cases/projects and perform advanced clinical work.
-With approval of the clinic, continuing clinicals allow a student to continue their clinical work into subsequent semesters (and across academic years).
-Independent clinical projects are not eligible for continuing clinical credit.
-Students must have the consent of the clinical supervisor and Clinical Faculty Director in order for the Continuing Clinical application to be reviewed.
+Some students may be invited back by a clinic for another semester to complete cases/projects and perform advanced clinical work.
+With approval of the clinic, the Continuing Clinical Program allows a student to continue their clinical work into subsequent semesters and across academic years.
+Students must complete the required number of clinical hours in order to receive academic credit.

-Please be sensitive to issues of client confidentiality when submitting any written document or evaluation.
+Students should be sensitive to issues of client confidentiality when submitting any written document or evaluation.
 Client names and any other identifying information should not be included in course papers or evaluations.

-Continuing Clinical work must be done at the same clinic and you must have a licensed attorney supervisor directly responsible for your clinical work.
+Continuing clinical work must be done at the same clinic and you must have a licensed attorney supervisor directly responsible for your clinical work.
 Supervisors are expected to write a detailed evaluation of the student’s work at the end of the semester for submission to the Clinical Faculty Director and the Office of Clinical and Pro Bono Programs.

 The clinical grading method (H/P/LP/F or Credit/Fail) is determined by the Clinical Faculty Director, and must be uniform for all continuing students in the same clinic.
 Supervising attorneys recommend a grade to the Clinical Faculty Director, who will take it and the supervisor evaluations into account when assigning the continuing clinical grade.